BODMAS Rule

 - If there is any bracket, open the bracket, then add or subtract the terms. a + (b + c) = a + b + c, a + (b - c) = a + b - c

-- If there is a negative sign just open the bracket, multiply the negative sign with each term inside the bracket. a – (b + c) ⇒ a – b – c
+- If there is a negative sign just open the bracket, and multiply the negative sign with each term inside the bracket. a - (b + c) ⇒ a - b - c

 - If there is any term just outside the bracket, multiply that outside term with each term inside the bracket. a(b + c) ⇒ ab + ac

-Easy Ways to Remember BODMAS Rule
+Easy Ways to Remember the BODMAS Rule

-- Simplify brackets first
+- Simplify the brackets first.

-- Solve all exponential terms
+- Solve all exponential terms.

 - Perform division or multiplication (go from left to right)